-Hormonal contraception and the risk of HIV acquisition among women in South Africa
+Hormonal contraception and the risk of HIV acquisition among women in South Africa (HTML)

 Morrison,Charles S.; Skoler-Karpoff,Stephanie; Kwok,Cynthia; Chen,Pai-lien; van de Wijgert,Janneke; Gehret-Plagianos,Marlena; Patel,Smruti; Ahmed,Khatija; Ramjee,Gita; Friedland,Barbara A.; Lahteenmaki,Pekka